Home

 Independence of Attributes

-Let us consider certain examples before we discuss the independence in a formal manner.
+Let us consider certain examples before we discuss independence in a formal manner.

 Example:

-Consider the following sample data on the liking of males and females for fish.
+Consider the following sample data on the liking of fish for males and females.

 Gender